 THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS MORE INFORMATION IN OUR DISCLAIMER

-When you visit Sandakan, most of the activities to do here are related to the outdoor and nature.
+When you visit Sandakan, most of the activities to do here are related to the outdoors and nature.
 This includes hiking, water activities, wildlife adventure, and exploring historical sites.

 - Address of Sepilok Orangutan Rehabilitation Centre: Sabah Wildlife Department, W.D.T.
 200, Sandakan, Jalan Sepilok, Sepilok, 90000 Sandakan, Sabah, Malaysia

 - Opening Hours of Sepilok Orangutan Rehabilitation Centre: Monday to Sunday from 9 AM to 11:30 AM, then again from 2 PM to 4 PM

 - Entry Fees for Sepilok Orangutan Rehabilitation Centre: RM30 ($6.8) for foreigners or RM5 ($1.14) for locals, best to buy the ticket at the location, all fees go towards improving and providing care to the animals

 You can also visit the Semenggoh Orangutan Rehab Centre from Kuching in Sarawak, it is a very different, but equally rewarding experience and I wrote about it here.

 Now that you’ve seen the Orangutan, you simply MUST head to see these glorious creatures too.